Design focuses on developing the customer experience

 The terminal will expand in several directions

 Map: Helsinki Airport and its services are being enhanced in different areas of the airport.
-Finavia’s development programme that began in 2014 will extend until the early 2020s.
+Finavia’s development programme that began in 2014 will extend until summer 2023.

 - The expansion of the terminal section serving long-haul traffic, or non-Schengen traffic, and the expansion of the apron.
 This expansion consists of four new sections: South Pier, West Pier, Plaza and Border Control.
 Furthermore, several new parking stands for wide-body and narrow-body aircraft will be constructed, as well as taxiways and other infrastructure serving air traffic.
 The project also includes the expansion of gate area 34-36 which increases the capacity and flexibility to both Schengen and Non-Schengen traffic.